Gene Autry

 Orvon Grover "Gene" Autry (September 29, 1907 – October 2, 1998), nicknamed the Singing Cowboy, was an American actor, musician, singer, composer, rodeo performer, and baseball team owner, who largely gained fame by singing in a crooning style on radio, in films, and on television for more than three decades, beginning in the early 1930s.
 During that time, he personified the straight-shooting hero—honest, brave, and true.

 Autry was the owner of a television station and several radio stations in Southern California.
 From 1961 to 1997, he was the founding owner of the California Angels franchise of Major League Baseball (MLB).

 From 1934 to 1953, Autry appeared in 93 motion pictures.
 Between 1950 and 1956, he hosted The Gene Autry Show television series.
 In many of them, he appeared with Champion, his Morgan horse.

-Autry was also one of the most important pioneering figures in the history of country music, considered the second major influential artist of the genre's development after Jimmie Rodgers.
+Autry was also one of the most important pioneering figures in the history of country music, considered the second major influential artist in the genre's development after Jimmie Rodgers in terms of chronology.
 His films were the first media vehicle to carry Western music to a nationwide audience.

 In addition to his signature song "Back in the Saddle Again", as well as his recording hit "At Mail Call Today", Autry is still remembered for his association with Christmas music, having debuted the seasonal standards "Rudolph, the Red-Nosed Reindeer", "Frosty the Snowman", and "Here Comes Santa Claus".

 Autry is a member of both the Country Music Hall of Fame and the Nashville Songwriters Hall of Fame.
-He is the only person to be awarded stars in all five categories on the Hollywood Walk of Fame, for film, television, music, radio, and live performance.
+He is the only person to be awarded stars in all then-five categories on the Hollywood Walk of Fame, for film, television, music, radio, and live performance.

 The town of Gene Autry, Oklahoma, was named in his honor, as was the Gene Autry precinct in Mesa, Arizona.

 Life and career

 Early years

-Autry was born September 29, 1907, near Tioga in Grayson County, Texas, the grandson of a Methodist preacher.
+Autry was born September 29, 1907, near Tioga in Grayson County, Texas, the grandson of a Baptist preacher.
 His parents, Delbert Autry and Elnora Ozment, moved in the 1920s to Ravia in Johnston County in southern Oklahoma.
 Gene Autry worked on his father's ranch while growing up and going to school.
 In 1925, Autry left the family ranch.
 With only his high school education, Autry became a telegrapher for the St. Louis–San Francisco Railway.
 His talent at singing and playing guitar led to performing at local dances.